Table of Contents

-But when I put print or logging statements into test code, it gets captured and hidden.
+Debug print and logging statements are great for letting me know whats going on during execution.
+But when I put print or logging into test code, it gets captured and hidden for passing tests.

 That’s a good thing perhaps most of the time.